akka/akka/CONTRIBUTING.md

 multi-jvm:testOnly akka.cluster.SunnyWeather
 ```

+### Do not use `-optimize` Scala compiler flag

+Akka has not been compiled or tested with `-optimize` Scala compiler flag.
+(In sbt, you can specify compiler options in the `scalacOptions` key.)
+Strange behavior has been reported by users that have tried it.

 ## The `validatePullRequest` task

 The Akka build includes a special task called `validatePullRequest` which investigates the changes made as well as dirty